unidoc/unipdf/README.md

 # UniDoc

-[UniDoc](http://unidoc.io) is a fast and powerful package for document manipulation starting off as a PDF toolkit.
+[UniDoc](http://unidoc.io) is a fast and powerful open source library for document manipulation starting off as a PDF toolkit.
 This is a commercial library written and supported by the owners of the FoxyUtils.com website.